theatlasroom/tidbits/languages/ruby.md

 - `object_id` returns the internal id of an object, used to keep track of objects
 - `print` outputs the arguments to the stdout, it can take a variable number of arguments
 - `puts` outputs the arguments to the stdout and adds a blank line, takes a single argument
+- `respond_to?` check if an object can respond to a method
 - `reverse` reverse contents of some data
 - `select` takes block returning items from the hash that meet the criteria, used for filter
 - `sort` used to sort collections